anthonyshort/deku/docs/guides/components.md

 For each lifecycle hook you can add a function to your component to either manipulate state or to return something needed by the component.

-Components are just objects functions and properties on them.
+Components are just objects with functions and properties on them.
 They don't store any state on themselves or use `this` anywhere.

 ```js
 export let Button = {